Residence Inn Manhattan/Times Square

 Surroundings: The hotel’s immediate surroundings boring but functional.
 Sixth Avenue, aka Avenue of the Americas, is wide and heavily trafficked.
 Offices, Garment District suppliers and small businesses encompass the hotel.
 But good things are nearby.
 The Times Square Theater District is a short walk away.
 Bryant Park, with free movies in summer and ice skating in winter, is even closer.
 Fifth Avenue shopping, the New York Public Library, the Empire State Building, Penn Station and Grand Central Station are easily reached.
 And if you’re doing business in the Garment District, the location is superb.
 Bus stops are across the street.
 And the subway is a short walk.

-Keep in mind: This is a so-called select service hotel, which means you’ll be doing much of the heavy lifting; don’t expect much help with your bags.
+Keep in mind: As a so-called select service hotel, you’ll be doing much of the heavy lifting; don’t expect much help with your bags.

 What We Saw: